Vitols999/QMS-WIKI/DocGisTemplates.md

   They look like springs.
 They are like springs.
 Spacers will use as much unused space as possible and move all other items nicely together.

 * The buttons:
-  You can use 2 different kinds: The radio button and the check box.
+  You can use 2 different kinds: The radio button and the checkbox.
 All other buttons are of no use for our templates.
   Radio buttons are mutual exclusive in a group.
 In other words: Only one can be checked at a time.

 * The group box:
   It's ok to use the other containers, too.
 But the group box is very important as only widgets in a group box will be used to create the text.

 * Input widgets:
-  The only input widgets you can use are the combo box, the line edit and the text edit.
+  The only input widgets you can use are the combobox, the line edit and the text edit.
 All other widgets are useless for your template.

 ### Basic Concept